Nide17/UniqueInt/README.md

 Its two main functions are: readNextItemFromFile and processFile

+* readNextItemFromFile: This method is used to read one integer at a time from the input file and return it.
+* processFile: This method is used to process the input file and generate the output file.
+It takes two arguments, the input file path, and the output file path.

 1. readNextItemFromFile

 This function must take as input a file stream that is open, read the next line